Charles Schwab Intelligent Portfolios Pricing Charles Schwab rating

 Schwab Robo Advisor Cons

-• Cash positions higher than competitors
+• Cash positions higher than many competitors

 • No fractional shares